 The Project Report (MSc only) will be assessed by submission of one written report of up to 10,000 words.
 It should normally be submitted in the final year of the degree.

-The written examinations take place on one occasion each year, normally commencing in June.
-These are held at established centres worldwide.
+The timed examinations take place on one occasion each year, normally commencing in June.

 Individual modules